 This feline is known to be highly intelligent and inquisitive.
 They are quick to learn and can be trained to walk with a lead.
 As it has the tendency to roam outdoors, most owners keep the chausie as an indoor pet to prevent it from being injured or stolen.
 If so, it is best to provide an occasional stroll to allow this feline time to explore the surroundings with the owner’s supervision.

 Nutrition and Feeding

 The chausie cat should be provided a nutritious diet that fulfils its nutritional needs.
 It should strictly follow in providing the same food following the same feeding schedule.
 If there are changes to its diet, those must be done gradually to prevent digestive problems.
 The serving portions should depend on the cat’s weight, age, and activity level.
 Its diet must include at least 25 per cent protein and just 5 per cent carbohydrates.

-On average, the chausie’s life expectancy ranges from 12–14 years.
-This cat breed is amongst the healthiest and is not known to be affected by health issues.
-However, there have been cases of chausies affected by gluten intolerance that imply less capability of breaking down fibre and plant matter.
-As such, it is necessary to check chausie cat breeder credentials before acquiring one.
-Moreover, a diet containing more meat is its recommended nutrition.
+The Chausie’s life expectancy ranges from 12–14 years.
+This cat breed is among the healthiest and is not known to be affected by health issues except that they cannot eat vegetables.
+There have been cases of Chausies affected by gluten intolerance that imply less capability of breaking down fibre and plant matter.
+It is best to feed Chausie cats pure meat.

 A pedigreed chausie kitten will cost anywhere in between £850 to over £2,000.
 Average insurance expenses would cost £15 (basic) to £27 (lifetime) monthly.
 Food costs may range from £15–£20 each month.
 For vaccinations, boosters, annual checks, and other veterinary costs, pet care costs may add up to more than £600 each year.